qtile/qtile/docs/manual/install/index.rst

 ---------

 Qtile uses ``dbus-next`` to interact with dbus.
-Qtile will run without this packagee but certain functionality will be lost (e.g. notifications).
+Qtile will run without this package but certain functionality will be lost (e.g. notifications).

 You can install dbus-next from PyPi: